TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/Typoscript-AQuickOverview/TheTermTemplate/Index.rst

 ^^^^^^^^^^^^^^^^^

 The term template has a duplicate meaning in TYPO3.
-On the one hand, there is the HTML template which serves as the skeletal structure in which the content will be rendered.
-On the other hand, there is the TypoScript template which can be created in the pages.
+On the one hand, there is the HTML template file, which serves as the skeletal structure in which the content, which will be provided in TYPO3, will be rendered.
+On the other hand, there is the TypoScript template, which can be created in the template module in the TYPO3 Backend.
+A TypoScript template can be saved on any page.

-Common mistakes which can be made with TypoScript templates can look like this:
+Common mistakes, which can be made with TypoScript templates, can look like this:

 |img-3|